top of page

 Krista recently finished a one-year term with Human Rights & Equity Services at Dalhousie University, where she updated and refined their Sexualized Violence, Harassment, and Discrimination Policies.

 From 2021-2023, Krista served as a full-time senior policy lawyer with the Mass Casualty Commission.
 Krista holds an LL.B. from Schulich School of Law, an M.A. in Journalism from Indiana University, and a B.A. in history from the University of California, Riverside, where she studied the colonial and post-colonial histories of sub-Saharan West Africa, Latin America, and the Black diaspora.
-Krista also minored in creative writing and economics, with a focus on the social impacts of neoliberal economic restructuring in recipient countries by the International Monetary Fund in the 1980s and 1990s.
+Krista also minored in creative writing and economics.